All Episodes

 Transforming Suffering Into Peace with Isabel Costa

-In this episode of the Conscious Fertility Podcast, host Lorne Brown engages in a profound conversation with hypnotherapist and Sustainable Global Leadership Academy teacher, Isabel Costa.
+In this episode of the Conscious Fertility Podcast, host Dr. Lorne Brown engages in a profound conversation with hypnotherapist and Sustainable Global Leadership Academy teacher, Isabel Costa.
 Together, they explore the transformative power of connecting with the heart and its role in fostering healing and abundance amidst life’s chaos.
 Isabel shares her personal journey and the discovery of hypnotherapy as a potent tool for addressing emotional pain and trauma.
 The discussion highlights the crucial need to heal personal wounds before starting a family, underscoring how unresolved issues can transcend generations.

 Dr. Niamh Tallon